sankar-ganesh/lru-js/README.md

 // To get the value from cache => Returns 1 from cache lru.get('one');

+// To confirm if the key is already taken in the cache => Returns true lru.hasKey('one')

 // To clear the key from cache lru.clear('one');